Hang Zheng

 AI blueprints

-I'm using an asset pack for the AI, but from my own testing, these AI are very inconsistent.
-They will shoot correctly, but they might bug out and shoot randomly if there's a height difference.
-If I have more time, I will spend some more time improving AI behavior.
+I’m using an asset pack for the AI, but through testing, I’ve found the behavior to be inconsistent.
+While they shoot accurately, they sometimes bug out and shoot randomly if there’s a height difference.
+If I had more time, I’d work on improving the AI’s behavior to make it more reliable.

 Boss Battle